LouisCyfer/snippets/README.md

 * de: Dieses Repo enthält einige Skripte und Code-Schnipsel und wird noch erweitert

 # manUpdate.sh
-* en: updating script running in Ubuntu 14.04
-* de:
+Ubuntu 14.04 update-script (will be multilingual in future)

 .. to be continued